 Architectural Inspo: A Modern Loft in Northern Iceland

-A lofted retreat overlooking Iceland's 2nd largest city
+A minimalist lofted retreat overlooking Iceland's second-largest city

 Home to a modest 18,000 residents, Akureyri is often called the capital of northern Iceland.
 And you'll be able to spot each and every one of them from the sun deck of this stark structure perched high above the city.
 Comprised of three equal parts—each a self contained studio apartment—the wood and concrete building offers just the bare necessities inside, while offering access to a wide range of activities outside.